musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 }
 ```

-At this point we can check our changes in source control and test our bot in the console.
+At this point, we can check our changes in source control and test our bot in the console.
 Apply the changes by running `terraform apply`

-You should have output similar to below after confirming:
+You should have output similar to the below after confirming:

 ```txt
 Plan: 3 to add, 0 to change, 0 to destroy.